Diego Garcia: After 1971

-Between 1971 and 2001, the only residents on Diego Garcia were UK and US military personnel and civilian employees of those countries.
+Between 1971 and 2001, the only residents on Diego Garcia were British and American military personnel and civilian employees of those countries.
 These included contract employees from the Philippines and Mauritius, including some Îlois.
 During combat operations from the atoll against Afghanistan (2001–2006) and Iraq (2003–2006), a number of allied militaries were based on the island including Australian, Japanese, and the Republic of Korea.
 According to David Vine, "Today, at any given time, 3,000 to 5,000 US troops and civilian support staff live on the island."
 The inhabitants today do not rely on the island and the surrounding waters for sustenance.
 Although some recreational fishing for consumption is permitted, all other food is shipped in by sea or air.

-In 2004, US Navy recruitment literature described Diego Garcia as being one of the world's best-kept secrets, boasting great recreational facilities, exquisite natural beauty, and outstanding living conditions.
+In 2004, U.S. Navy recruitment literature described Diego Garcia as being one of the world's best-kept secrets, boasting great recreational facilities, exquisite natural beauty, and outstanding living conditions.

-Since October 2021 there have been asylum seekers on Diego Garcia.
+Since October 2021, there have been asylum seekers on Diego Garcia.